Going for the cure

 Depression is a mental health condition that affects people of all genders, including men.
-And although men are diagnosed with depression at half the rate of women, men are three to four times more likely to die by suicide than women.
+And although men are diagnosed with depression at half the rate of women, men are 3 to 4 times more likely to die by suicide than women.

 Dr. Rafael Reyes, a licensed clinical psychologist with the cognitive intensive outpatient program at Sharp Mesa Vista Hospital, says men may be less likely to seek help for depression due to social and cultural factors that discourage emotional vulnerability and seeking mental health treatment.
 Additionally, men’s experience of depression often differs from women’s experience.